AbdelrahmanElawady/GSoC-2023/README.md

   - Configure Varnish to skip caching some Delivery Services based on their type (https://github.com/apache/trafficcontrol/pull/7771).
 - Added `vstats` to report Varnish cache load and added the new format to Traffic Monitor (https://github.com/apache/trafficcontrol/pull/7746).

+For more details on the progress of the project check out [Varnish Support](https://github.com/apache/trafficcontrol/projects/21) GitHub Project.

 ## Future Work

 - Continue working on unfinished configurations (Storage and Plugins).